For just over a month at the end of each year there is a Xmas Market in Toulouse, with artisanal gifts to buy and delicious seasonal treats to try.

 Located at Place du Capitole and open from 10h30 until 20h30 daily, and until 22h00 Fridays and Saturdays.

-Santa will be there on Wednesdays, Saturdays and Sundays from 10h30 and on Mondays,Tuesdays, Thursdays and Fridays from 16h00 as well as on Christmas Eve from 10h30 until 19h00.
+Santa is there on Wednesdays, Saturdays and Sundays from 10h30 and on Mondays,Tuesdays, Thursdays and Fridays from 16h00 as well as on Christmas Eve from 10h30 until 19h00.

 things to keep you warm, stuffed animals and produits autour de la violette.
 Information on Violets: iconic flower of Toulouse

-A few months ago I wrote a post, Marketing Toulouse, about all the regular markets in the city.
+Marketing Toulouse is a post about all the regular markets in the city.
 Click here to read about other markets in Toulouse.

 If you haven’t quite decided what to buy your friends and family, come and take a look.
 You will find unusual gifts and lots of Christmas cheer!!